gsscruz/gsscruz/README.md

 Coming from a finance background into the tech world 💻 🖖

 * 🌍  I'm based in Vancouver, BC
-* 🧠  I'm learning React
+* 🧠  Currently learning React
 * ⚡  On a never ending quest of memorizing all Constantine's lines

 ### Skills